-In this case, the spreadsheet brings through live sales orders that are waiting to be despatched.
-The list only brings through orders that are due to be despatched today.
+In this case, the spreadsheet brings through live sales orders that are waiting to be dispatched.
+The list only brings through orders that are due to be dispatched today.
 It also highlights which orders are the most important, which I have simply done by colour coding the spreadsheet to highlight the highest priority orders.
 All of the information is available within sage 200 but you would need to run endless reports to gather this information, rather than giving you a very simple but effective list, which even refreshes automatically!

-This spreadsheet could aid your team to track live orders that are due for despatch.
+This spreadsheet could aid your team to track live orders that are due for dispatch.
 It will make sure that the orders with a higher priority are looked at first.
 It also reduces the amount of reports/enquires the users will need to run in Sage 200 as the relevant information will all be available within this dashboard.
 This should save time in day to day processes for the users involved in Sales Order Processing.

 Here is an example of the spreadsheet:

 The fields that I have included on the spreadsheet are not all the available fields to choose from, I have chosen the fields that I feel are relevant for Sales Order dispatching.
 I have included a screenshot of the Sales Order entry screen to display where some of the fields are originating from within Sage 200.